 Staff use touch with pupils as part of a normal relationship, for example comforting a child, giving reassurance and congratulating.
-This might include taking a child by the hand, patting on the back or putting an arm around the shoulders.
+This might include taking a child by the hand, or putting an arm around the shoulders.
 The benefit of this action is often proactive and can prevent a situation from escalating.